 As this is a program option course, only Course Learning Outcomes are applicable.

 Upon successful completion of this course, you will be able to:

-CLO 1: Understand basic fibre and textile science laboratory skills and test methods for a range of material properties and characterisation.
+CLO 1: Understand basic fibre and textile science laboratory skills and test methods for a range of material properties and characteristics.

-CLO 2: Analyse fabric through Life Cycle Assessment.
+CLO 2: Understand the concept of a Life Cycle Assessment.

 CLO 3: Make responsible textile material selections and analyse the complex relationships and trade-offs between material choice, use, and post use options.

 CLO 4: Identify and analyse emerging trends with materials that offer optimal sustainability potential.

 Your learning will be facilitated via a range of in-class online activities that will require both individual and collaborative engagement.
 Class activities will promote your ability to propose, investigate, plan, analyse, and realise sustainable materials choices for fashion and textile applications.